googlemaps-samples/android-samples/README.md

 - Stack Overflow: https://stackoverflow.com/questions/tagged/android+google-maps

-If you have discovered an issue with the Google Maps Android API v2, please see the resources here: https://developers.google.com/maps/support/
+If you have discovered an issue with the Google Maps Platform SDK for Android v2, please see the resources here: https://developers.google.com/maps/support/

 If you've found an error in these samples, please file an issue: